tfpauly/privacy-proxy/draft-private-access-tokens.md

 ## Issuance

-Issuance assumes the Client has the following information, derived from a given RedemptionChallenge:
+Issuance assumes the Client has the following information, derived from a given TokenChallenge:

 - Origin name (ORIGIN_NAME), a URI referring to the Redeemer (origin) {{!RFC6454}}.
-This is the value of RedemptionChallenge.redeemer_name.
+This is the value of TokenChallenge.redeemer_name.
 - Origin identifier (ORIGIN_ID), a 32-byte collision-resistant hash that identifies the origin token public key.
 See {{origin-id}} for details about its construction.
 - Issuer token public key (ISSUER_KEY), a blind signature public key.
-This is the public key corresponding to the issuer identified by RedemptionChallenge.issuer_name.
+This is the public key corresponding to the issuer identified by TokenChallenge.issuer_name.
   See {{access-token-keys}} for details on how this can be obtained.

 Issuance also assumes that Issuers maintain local state for each distinct (redeemer, policy)